 Even with these changes, however, duplicate meta descriptions aren’t the boogeyman they’re made out to be.
 In fact, in some cases, they can be incredibly beneficial.

-When You Should Use Duplicate Meta Descriptions
+When Should You Use Duplicate Meta Descriptions?

 While duplicate meta descriptions used to mean Google saw the pages as the same or competing with each other, recent algorithm changes have given a bit more leeway on the issue.
 There are a couple reasons why you may want to duplicate your meta descriptions.
 However, if you don’t fit into one of these reasons, you’re better off creating unique descriptions or leaving it blank.